sajib-4414/BlogApp-BackEnd/README.md

 - Post Creation (POST):http://localhost:8000/posts/

 Provide title and description to create a post.
 Requires authentication, refer to Authentication section, how to provide authentication.
+Posts will bre created under the logged in User.

 Sample payload:
 ```javascript